Why Choose Ochsner for Psychiatry & Behavioral Health Services?

 The Ochsner Mental Wellness Program is an intensive outpatient program for individuals facing mental health challenges requiring more intensive treatment than traditional outpatient therapy and medication management.
 This structured day program is designed to assist patients with their current psychological and medication management needs while teaching them the skills necessary for achieving and maintaining greater health and well-being.

 Our holistic program skillfully navigates every patient’s biopsychosocial needs with evidence-based and supportive therapies.
 We are adept at distinguishing between diagnoses and other medical or psychological illnesses, pinpointing areas of treatment and formulating the most effective treatment plans, in collaboration with the patient.
 For more information, please visit here.

-Ochsner Health will soon be offering Transcranial Magnetic Stimulation (TMS) at the Ochsner Medical Center Jefferson Highway location.
-TMS is an evidence-based noninvasive treatment modality for depression, typically used when other treatments have been ineffective.
-TMS works by generating brief electromagnetic pulses that stimulate nerve cells in the brain.
-The whole process is painless and conducted in the outpatient clinic setting.
-TMS is FDA-approved for depression and obsessive-compulsive disorder (OCD) and has growing evidence for many other conditions.
+Ochsner Health is now offering Transcranial Magnetic Stimulation (TMS) at the Ochsner Medical Center Jefferson Highway location.
+TMS is an evidence-based noninvasive treatment modality for severe depression, typically used when other treatments have been ineffective.
+TMS works by generating repeated brief electromagnetic pulses that stimulate the brain cells in the underactive area of the brain that is responsible for depression.
+The whole process is typically painless and conducted in the outpatient clinic setting.
+TMS is FDA-approved for severe depression and as an adjunct treatment for obsessive-compulsive disorder (OCD).
+TMS has growing evidence for many other conditions, as well.

 Adult Behavioral Health Services

 Ochsner Health provides a wide range of therapeutic options for adults with behavioral health needs such as depression, anxiety, trauma, grief, substance use, perinatal mental health, chronic illness and more:

 - Psychiatric assessment and evaluation